The best way to get appointments on LinkedIn

 Start by using your first message to provoke a, “can you tell me more?” from a potential buyer.

-Use the chance to push on a pain—or surface an unknown fact the prospect needs to know about before they can make an informed decision.
+Use the chance to surface an unknown fact the prospect needs to know before they can make an informed decision.

 Get on the radar of your decision-maker by asking for permission to facilitate discussion.